diefenbach/django-lfs/docs/user/catalog/products.rst

 Within this tab you can add related products to the product.

 Related can be displayed within a :term:`portlet`.
-Related products are similar to the currend displayed product.
+Related products are similar to the current displayed product.

 **Generally**

 * Related products are not bidirectional.
 If you to want them to be you need to enter the related products on each side of the relation.
-* Optionally you can filter the available products with the text (name) and selectbox (categories) on top of the page.
+* Optionally you can filter the available products with the text (name) and select box (categories) on top of the page.
 * You can also navigate through the available products by clicking on the ``First``, ``Previous``, ``Next``, ``Last`` links.